panjf2000/gnet/README.md

 **The detailed documentation is located in here: [docs of gnet](https://gowalker.org/github.com/panjf2000/gnet?lang=en-US), but let's pass through the brief instructions first.**

 It is easy to create a network server with `gnet`.
 All you have to do is just to make your implementation of `gnet.EventHandler` interface and register your event-handler functions to it, then pass it to the `gnet.Serve` function along with the binding address(es).
 Each connection is represented as a `gnet.Conn` interface that is passed to various events to differentiate the clients.
-At any point you can close a client or shutdown the server by return a `Close` or `Shutdown` action from an event.
+At any point you can close a connection or shutdown the server by return a `Close` or `Shutdown` action from an event function.

 The simplest example to get you started playing with `gnet` would be the echo server.
 So here you are, a simplest echo server upon `gnet` that is listening on port 9000: